jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Credit: [Black Mirror](https://en.wikipedia.org/wiki/Smithereens_(Black_Mirror)).
 [Reader Mode.](https://youtu.be/_gF1oGQ2hAA)_

 New technology is either our salvation.
 Or our distraction.
 This is frontline pain.
 It's not caused, or solved, by Progressives or Conservatives.
-It's not a problem of poverty so can't be solved by mass-production either.
+It's not a problem of poverty, so it can't be solved by the mass-production of vehicles or insurance contracts.
 It's also not someone else problem or bad luck.
-This is the pain of regular everyday life on Main Street.
-Pain is what Evolution uses to force lifeforms to adapt.
-If we refuse, Life finds someone else to carry its banner.
+This is the pain of regular everyday life on Main Street in 2020.

+Like any story, we either step up to solve this pain with technology.
+Or, Evolution finds someone else to carry Life's banner.

-These are the poor souls' car insurance adjusters speak to.
+This _Black Mirror_ episode shows the poor souls' car insurance adjusters speak to.
 While most aren't so devastated, far too many are.
 (In fact, many adjusters don't use social media because of threats from callers, sadly a kidnapping isn't too outlandish.
 Some callers send thank-you presents though, so there's good and bad).

 Deadly crashes, hijackings, abductions, drive-by shootings, drunk driving, car fires, running red lights, and yes, distracted driving—every human tragedy eventually calls an insurance adjuster.